Do you use lists and agendas often in your presentations?

 I believe you are tired of bullet points and simple lists as same as I do, so why don’t put a touch of originality to our slides?
-That way it is possible to create more engaging presentation and, of course, impress your audience
+That way it is possible to create a more engaging presentation and, of course, impress your audience 🙂

 Three Creative Ways of Presenting a List

-General idea is to replace each item in bullet point by visually more attractive design.
+The general idea is to replace each item in bullet point by visually more attractive design.
 Below we propose several different shapes you can consider.
 I suggest using shape type and colors that fit the most your brand or graphical style you use in your marketing materials.
 Check your company brand book or website design.

 1. Arrow-shaped Templates – Dynamic Style

 One idea is to replace bullet points by series of arrows.
 You can use one color or several ones for each item.
 These arrow-shaped lists are good to express dynamic style.
 They grab quickly attention to the certain point:

 You can apply your brand colors to the lists, as the arrows are PowerPoint editable shapes.
 Additionally, you can enrich the main points by adding a symbol for each item.
 Download the collection here:

 For ideas on how to choose symbols, check this blog: One Picture to Rule Them All – Concept Visualization List